LiuXxQAQ/dst-server-scripts/README.md

 	```
 4. **Create a save with mods in your local machine and move it to the server**
     ```
-    # For example use scp command move saves and modes:
+    # For example use scp command to move saves and modes:
     scp -r Cluster_1/ ubuntu@host:~/.klei/DoNotStarveTogether/
     ```
 5. **Switch to the DST user and start the server:**